Reasons to Choose a Short Sale Over a Foreclosure

-Regardless of whether you are in foreclosure, if selling your home will not net enough to pay off your existing mortgages, you may want to consider reasons for selling on a short sale.
-For many years, there were few reasons to sell on a short sale, apart from earning the real estate agent a commission, but times have changed.
+Regardless of whether you are in foreclosure, if selling your home won't net enough to pay off your existing mortgage(s), you may want to consider reasons for choosing a short sale.
+For many years, there were few reasons to take this route, apart from earning the real estate agent a commission, but times have changed.

 Why Agents Recommend Short Sales

-There is one exception.
-If you have no 60-day-plus late pays on your credit report, Fannie Mae may still offer you a loan to buy another home.
-However, most people who sell on a short sale are in default past 60 days, so this exception does not apply to them.
+There's one exception, though.
+If you have no late payments — 60 days late or more — on your credit report, Fannie Mae might still offer you a loan to buy another home.
+However, most people who sell on a short sale are in default past 60 days, so this exception wouldn't apply.

-Here are the main reasons why agents encourage sellers to do a short sale:
+Here are the main reasons agents encourage sellers to do a short sale:

-- Agents get paid from the proceeds of sale to do a short sale.
+- Agents get paid from the proceeds of a short sale.

 - Agents don't get paid if the seller loses the home to the bank by going all the way through foreclosure.

 - Even if the home never sells on a short sale, the agent gets free publicity (and new business) through signage, open houses, marketing and posting listings online.